 Maggie’s favorite socks are Woolie Boolies.
 She loves woolen socks because wool is warm and it breathes.

 There is also such a thing as waterproof socks, as I discovered recently.
-I notice these are quite popular.
+I notice these are popular.

 You may find you need to wear two pairs of socks – although then you will need large shoes.
 You don’t want to cut off blood circulation to your feet – riding with numb feet is no fun at all!
 One time, I very nearly fell off my bike on icy streets one late afternoon when my feet became completely numb.
+I tried to put my foot down at a stop street, and could not feel when I made

 Extra Foot Insulation to Keep Your Feet Warm